In Honours+, you’ll work throughout the course of 6 months on a group challenge with an interdisciplinary team, under the guidance of a Supervisor.

 Workshops and Masterclasses

 Honours+ offers several workshops and master classes focused on optimal assignment execution as well as personal development.
-Offered workshop themes include “Creative Problem Solving”, “Teamwork and Communication”, “Stress Management”, “Tackling Interdisciplinary Research”, “Strength Finding”, “Time Management”, “Debating Skills” and “Prepare a Pitch”.
+Offered workshop themes include “Creative Problem Solving”, “Teamwork and Functioning Optimally”, “Stress Management”, “Science of Wellbeing”, “Time Management”, “Speed Reading”, “Debating Skills” and “Advanced Presentation Skills”.

 During Honours+, you are required to have attended at least two workshops.

 Polish up your networking and presentation skills at our various annual central events.
-Get to know your team members during the Honours+ Kick-Off, exchange knowledge and see others teams’ progress during the Midterm Peer Discussion Evening and Peer Intervision Session, and meet with other Honours+ students and Supervisors t during the Closing Event.
+Get to know your team members during the Honours+ Kick-Off, exchange knowledge and see others teams’ progress during the Midterm Peer Discussion Evening, and meet with other Honours+ students and Supervisors during the Closing Event in May.
 Next to that, we organize a range of informal and fun events such as game nights, movie nights etc. aimed at connecting with your fellow honours students.

 Become a part of the Honours+ (alumni) community and build bridges for the future.